jkim333/upload-proj/README.md

 To get this project up and running you should start by having Python installed on your computer.
 It's advised you create a virtual environment to store your projects dependencies separately.

 Clone or download this repository and open it in your editor of choice.
-In a terminal (mac/linux) or windows terminal, run the following command in the base directory of this project
+In a terminal (windows terminal), run the following command in the base directory of this project

 ```
 python -m venv env